Kuchaman City: Economy

 In addition to Kuchaman's role as the educational and administrative center of the region, Kuchaman's economy is driven by tourism, salt processing, cattle feed manufacturing and trade in handloom, handicrafts and paddy procurement.
 Major trading centers of the city are Krishi Upaj Mandi, Dhaan Mandi, Balaji Bazar, SikarRoad Bazar, PS Plaza, and the Sarda Complex.

-Kuchaman has established local trade promotion organizations such as Kuchaman Vyapar Mandal and Vyapar Manch.
+Kuchaman has established local trade promotion organizations such as the Kuchaman Vyapar Mandal and Vyapar Manch.
 The Food Corporation of India (FCI), Rajasthan State Industrial Development and Investment Corporation (RIICO) has its regional offices here.

 The main businesses in the town are salt-processing, vegetable-oil production and local trade.
 Within the last few decades, Kuchaman has emerged as a hub of education in Rajasthan, along with Sikar, Ajmer and Kota.
-Small businesses such as hostels and food service also support the local economy.
-Reliance world and DMart are examples of an integrated business area in Kuchaman.
-Offices of all the major government and private banks and financial institutions of the country are located in the city, along with this, the services of chartered accountants are easily available in the context of financial consultancy.
+Offices of all the major government and private banks and financial institutions of the country are located in the city; along with this, the services of chartered accountants are easily available in the context of financial consultancy.
 Kuchaman has also produced one of the highest numbers of Chartered Accountants in the country.
 Kuchaman is a major center of arts and crafts.
 It has many traditional shops selling antiques, jewelry, handicrafts, gems, bangles, pottery, carpets, textiles, leather and metal products.

 Kuchaman is one of the largest manufacturers of handwoven cotton beds, chairs in India.
 Skilled artisans of marble are prepared here, which is famous for marble art work and flooring installation in the country and abroad.